ory/k8s/README.md

 Please go to [k8s.ory.sh/helm](https://k8s.ory.sh/helm/) for a list of helm charts and their configuration options.

+**NOTE**
+> All charts present in this repository require Kuberentes 1.18+.
+Please refer to releases [0.18.0](https://github.com/ory/k8s/releases/tag/v0.18.0) and older for versions supporting older releases of Kubernetes.

 ## Development

 You can test and develop charts locally using [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/).